Client: SHAHI EXPORTS

 Shahi operates in one the most competitive industries in India, and one of the most controversial industries in the world in the 21st century.
 A series of “sweatshop” exposes of big brands, combined with tragic disasters in garment factories in Bangladesh and elsewhere, has put the garment industry on the ethical map and made responsible practices more important than ever.

-Our role with Shahi was to build on its existing ethical operations and CSR programming to create a new strategy that not only maintains its values of worker welfare and positive community impact, but also generates tangible value for the business as part of a "shared value" model.
+Our role with Shahi was to build on its existing ethical operations and CSR programming to create a new strategy that not only maintains its values of worker welfare and positive community impact, but also generates tangible value for the business as part of a "shared value" approach.
 Following an extensive round of research, including quantitative surveys across 1200 factory employees and 500 corporate staff, we completed the first round of a co-created CSR strategy that aims to generate this shared value for employees, the community, and the business.
 This strategy was articulated in a CSR Policy that complies the regulations set out in the Companies Act, 2013.

-We are currently working with multiple stakeholders across the business led by the Operational Development team to create Shahi's first ever brand positioning and communications.
+We are currently working with multiple stakeholders across the business led by the Operational Development team to create Shahi's first ever brand positioning and sustainability communications.
 Key components in this will be to define and articulate the Shahi way of working, and to utlise extensive research that the company has undertaken on its social impact to build a credible basis to demonstrate Shahi's commitment to ethical and responsible practices.

 We’re extremely lucky to work with an incredibly smart and visionary team at Shahi.
 Collectively we’re working towards making this a flagship project not only for Shahi but for the garment industry in India and around the world.